deathbeds/pidgy/docs/readme.md

-## Literature as the test
+### Literature as the test

+Intertextuallity emerges when
-A strong intertextuallity may emerge when the primary target of a document is literature.
+the primary target of a program is literature.
 Some of the literary content may include `"code"` `object`s that can be tested to qualify the veracity of these dual signifiers.